AbstractUmbra/abstractumbra.github.io/_posts/2025-08-17-components-v2.md

 ## Using with webhooks

-Non-bot webhooks can now send non-interactive components by adding `?with_components=true` to the end of the webhook url.
+Non-bot webhooks can now send non-interactive components by passing a `view` to [`Webhook.send`](https://discordpy.readthedocs.io/en/latest/api.html#discord.Webhook.send).

 ## Component ids